 U.S. Real Estate

-On the valuation front, the Green Street Commercial Property Price Index—which is still approximately 5% below pre-pandemic levels—increased 2.6% in the first quarter, but with significant variation by property type.
-A continued rally in U.S. REIT shares has been instigated by ongoing liquidity, sustained stimulus, vaccine penetration yielding a reorientation of behaviors, and the prospect of a full reopening seemingly being in sight.
-Company valuations now imply improvement in private market property valuations.
-Listed REITs in core sectors ended the quarter at a premium to NAV of 5%.
-Green Street Advisors’ model, which tracks the relative value relationship between private real estate and fixed income (investment grade and high yield), pegged real estate at 17% undervalued.
+On the valuation front, the Green Street Commercial Property Price Index has increased 11% in the past 12 months and is only 1% below pre-pandemic levels, but variation by property type is at all-time extremes.
+U.S. REIT shares have continued to rally alongside ongoing liquidity, positive guidance revisions and earnings, and the general benefits of the economic reopening.
+Company valuations continue to imply improvement in private market property valuations.
+Listed REITs in core sectors ended the quarter at a premium to NAV of 8%.
+Green Street Advisors’ model, which tracks the relative value relationship between private real estate and fixed income (investment grade and high yield), pegged real estate at 20% undervalued.

 For more information on U.S. Real Estate, visit angelogordon.com/strategies/real-estate/u-s-real-estate/

-Core property type valuations for U.S. REITs imply a recovery is expected in private market valuations as a whole, with variation by property types.
-However, the public markets are also signaling that U.S. REIT balance sheets are in good shape and well positioned to be acquisitive.
+Core property type valuations for U.S. REITs imply that growth is expected in private market valuations as a whole, but with variation by property type.
+However, the public markets are also signaling that U.S. REIT balance sheets are in good shape and well positioned for offense.

-The combination of development deliveries and a demand shock is driving rent and occupancy declines; however, a recovery is underway for most property types.
+The combination of development deliveries and a demand shock drove rent and occupancy declines; however, a recovery is underway for most property types.